emm-dee/awscli_docker/README.md

 # AWS CLI Docker Image
-Will run "aws" commands, based on python3 runtime inside alpine linux (bash shell installed if needed)
+Will run "aws" commands, based on python3 runtime inside alpine linux (bash shell installed if needed) Basically, it prevents you from having to run

 ### Requirements: